joeltennant/Jekyll-and-Docker-Compose/README.md

-# Jekyll and Docker Compose
+# Jekyll & Docker Compose

 This project provides an example for building a Jekyll blog/site with Docker Compose.
 Using Docker you can easily develop your jekyll site without installing Ruby and can develop it from computer to computer with a consistent